chris10davies/MSDS692-Data-Science-Practicum/README.md

 ## DATA

-For this project, the data was [web-scraped](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/web_scrape.ipynb) from Indeed using urlib.request to gather the review data and beautiful soup to parse it.
+The data was [web-scraped](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/web_scrape.ipynb) from Indeed using urlib.request to gather the review data and beautiful soup to parse it.

 **Company Review Dataset (web-scraped from Indeed)**